 He was in his thirties when he got to Mansfield and worked for Henry Steyer at his inn built of logs.
 He married Steyer’s daughter, and then was wedded as well to the innkeeper’s trade when his father-in-law put the log tavern in Wiler’s name.

-The Wiler House eventually became a landmark of the middle west once there were railroads connecting New York and Chicago, and the hotel gave overnight accommodations to many noted and historic characters of the nineteenth century.
+The Wiler House eventually became a landmark of the middle west, once there were railroads connecting New York and Chicago, and the hotel gave overnight accommodations to many noted and historic characters of the nineteenth century.

 But in the 1820s, Wiler’s log tavern had a more modest reputation as simply a warm place to talk on a cold night in town.
 Johnny Appleseed could be found there warming his feet at the fire chatting about Heaven.